 Both opinions and their underlying analyses have been subject to increased litigation and scrutiny by the courts in recent years due in part to heightened concerns about transparency and objectivity in the wake of the financial crisis.
 In fact, more than half of all M&A deals valued over $100 million are challenged.
 That’s why it’s more important than ever for stakeholders to select an independent financial advisor whose opinions and analyses can withstand scrutiny.

 As a leading fairness opinion advisor, Stout leverages its considerable investment banking and valuation experience to assist clients in making sound business decisions and completing their critical transactions.
 We understand the complexity and uncertainty inherent in completing a deal and are committed to navigating through the “noise” to provide timely, sophisticated and reliable advice.

 Our analytical approach incorporates:

 In addition, we follow best practices and regulatory guidance for every opinion, regardless of size.
-Not only do we have quality control procedures in place regarding the issuance of our opinions, but we include disclosure if any potential conflicts of interest exist between the firm issuing the opinion and the parties involved in the transaction.
+Not only do we have quality control procedures in place regarding the issuance of our opinions, but we will include disclosure if any potential conflicts of interest exist between the firm and the parties involved in the transaction.
 These steps ensure the quality and independence of the opinions we provide.

 Furthermore, every opinion is reviewed and approved by Stout’s Transaction Opinion Committee.
 This committee, which is composed of senior firm leaders, plays an integral role in making certain that every opinion we issue is analytically sound, well supported, and meets best practices for ensuring an independent review process.